rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/setting-up-athena-to-analyse-cloudfront-access-logs.md

 }
 ```

-Here, we set up CloudFront to save access logs to an S3 bucket, which we create with a lifecycle rule to make sure we're not keeping logs forever.
+Here, we set up CloudFront to save access logs to an S3 bucket, which we create with a lifecycle rule to make sure we’re not keeping logs forever.

 ## Querying logs using SQL